Love & Hip Hop: Miami

-Love & Hip Hop: Miami is the fourth installment of the Love & Hip Hop reality television franchise.
-It premiered on January 1, 2018, on VH1 and chronicles the lives of several people in the Miami area involved with hip hop music.
+Love & Hip Hop: Miami is an American reality television series that premiered January 1, 2018 on VH1.
+It chronicles the lives of several people in the Miami area involved with hip hop music.
 The show features appearances from notable figures associated with Southern hip hop, as well as Latin music and reggaeton.
+It is the fourth installment of the Love & Hip Hop franchise.

-On July 11, 2022, VH1 announced that additional episodes of season four would air from August 8, 2022.
+The series' sixth season premiered on November 18, 2024.
+On October 22, 2025, it was announced that the series would move to BET beginning with its seventh and the final season on November 4, 2025.

 Development

 Producers first considered a Love & Hip Hop spin-off set in Miami in 2012, before settling on Atlanta instead, with producer Stefan Springman revealing in the behind-the-scenes special Love & Hip Hop: Dirty Little Secrets: "we found great characters there but it just didn't feel right".
 Several episodes in Love & Hip Hop: New York's second season were filmed in Miami, originally intended to set up a spin-off starring Teairra Marí and Erica Mena.
 On July 4, 2014, Scott-Young discussed expanding the franchise to other cities: "we have looked at a bunch of other cities, Miami I’ve looked at as well, so we’re always looking to expand."
 On November 20, 2014, rapper Trina revealed she had turned down an offer for Love & Hip Hop: Miami.

 On February 28, 2016, it was reported that potential spin-offs set in Miami and Houston were in pre-production and the producers were auditioning potential cast members.
 In April 2016, Trick Daddy and Trina confirmed their involvement in Love & Hip Hop: Miami, despite the latter turning down the offer years earlier.
 Filming was set to begin in May 2016, with Trick's storyline centered on managing his artists Mike Smiff and Love & Hip Hop: Atlanta's PreMadonna.
-Plies, Brianna Perry and PreMadonna's husband Buck Thomas were also reported to be cast members at this time, however all their scenes were left on the cutting room floor during the show's nearly two year development and filming process.
+Plies, Brianna Perry and PreMadonna's husband Buck Thomas were also reported to be cast members at this time, however, all their scenes were left on the cutting room floor during the show's nearly two year development and filming process.
 On April 20, 2017, after over a year of development hell, it was reported that the show's producers had been granted permission to start filming in South Florida.
-At some point, the show's producers approached Gucci Mane and his fiancée Keyshia Ka'oir to star in the series, however they turned it down to film a wedding special for BET.
+At some point, the show's producers approached Gucci Mane and his fiancée Keyshia Ka'oir to star in the series, however, they turned it down to film a wedding special for BET.

 On May 8, 2017, Gunplay appeared on Love & Hip Hop: Atlanta, leading to speculation that his appearance was intended to set up Love & Hip Hop: Miami.

 On August 25, 2017, VH1 announced Love & Hip Hop: Miami would make its series premiere on January 1, 2018.